-- From the Controller window, select Tools > System Setup.
-CMS Supervisor displays the System Setup window. - 2.
+- 1. From the Controller window, select Tools > System Setup. - CMS Supervisor displays the System Setup window. - 2.
 In the Operations list, highlight Switch Setup. - 3.
-Click OK.

-CMS Supervisor displays the Switch Setup window.

-4. In the ACD field, enter the name or number of the ACD to display.

-To have all ACDs returned from the query so that you can cycle through them in this dialog, leave this field blank and proceed to the next step.

-CMS Supervisor displays the setup information for the specified ACD.
+Click OK. - CMS Supervisor displays the Switch Setup window. - 4.
+In the ACD field, enter the name or number of the ACD to display. - To have all ACDs returned from the query so that you can cycle through them in this dialog, leave this field blank and proceed to the next step. - 5.
+From the menu bar, select Actions > Find one. - CMS Supervisor displays the setup information for the specified ACD.
 If more than one match was found, use the Next and Previous items found under the Actions menu to cycle through them.